How a project

 Conversation.

 A long call, then usually a second one.
-We try to understand the thing, the people behind it, and what would count as success a year from now.
+I try to understand the thing, the people behind it, and what would count as success a year from now.

-Output · A short brief, written by the studio, that you sign off on.
+Output · A short brief, written up front, that you sign off on.

 Scope.